-Academic degrees: Use bachelor's degree or bachelor's rather than B.A. or B.S.; master's degree or master's rather than M.A. or M.S.; doctoral degree or doctorate rather than Ph.D. or Ed.D.
+Academic degrees: In most cases, use bachelor's degree rather than B.A. or B.S.; master's degree rather than M.A. or M.S.; doctoral degree or doctorate rather than Ph.D. or Ed.D.

 Alumni: Use alumni when referring to a group of men and women.
 Use of the term alum is discouraged.
-A female is an alumna; a male is an alumnus.
+A woman is an alumna; a man is an alumnus.

 Alumni Association: Idaho State University Alumni Association, ISU Alumni Association on second reference.

 Ampersand: In bodies of text, do not use.

 ASISU: On first reference, Associated Students of Idaho State University, or, if Idaho State University has already been written in the piece, Associated Students of ISU.

 Bachelor’s degree: Use instead of B.A. or B.S.
 Do not capitalize.